 Revisional rhinoplasty is sometimes necessary, however, even with the best surgical approaches for your nose reshaping procedure.

-THREE REASONS why Rhinoplasty Surgeons don’t always succeed with your first or primary rhinoplasty.
+3 Reasons why Rhinoplasty Surgeons don’t always succeed with your first or primary Rhinoplasty

 Reason 1: Some Noses Are Just Unpredictable and Challenging

 A study published in the Pulsus Plastic Surgery Journal showed that there are some noses that could be classified as being “more difficult” or less difficult” in terms of predictability to how the nose will respond to rhinoplasty procedures.

 If your nose is particularly challenging to reshape or correct, then it might be necessary for you to have a Revision Rhinoplasty to get a more obvious result.
 In this scenario, the Surgeon ends up crafting more defined contours or modifying the nose in slight or more moderate ways, after you’ve healed from your FIRST surgery.
 You may also need to accept that there are certain limits to what can actually be achieved surgically (again, realistic expectations that take into account what you’re starting with, are very important to satisfying nose surgery results).

 Reason 2: Your Skin Thickness Impacts The End Result Of The Nose Surgery